Research Insights: The time between detection and investigation of a cyber-attack

 According to Saumitra Das, CTO and Cofounder, Blue Hexagon:

 “This is very important research and a key issue we see within organizations.
 Cloud security has too often been left to developers and ops people who are not security experts.
 There is too much focus on hygiene and hardening despite the fact that a fully hardened cloud with no misconfigurations is a very hard goal to achieve.
 As a result, organizations do not even have visibility into an attack, both when it is happening or for incident response and forensics.
-There needs to be renewed focus on cloud threat and not just posture assessment and hardening.
+There needs to be renewed focus on cloud threat #detection and response and not just posture assessment and hardening.
 In addition, cloud security alerts need to be prioritized so the most egregious problems get fixed otherwise there will just be a deluge of tickets to be worked on which then explains the 3.1 days.”

 The key here is not 3.1 days but whether the important problems are fixed in hours and the less risky ones fixed over time.”